fishstrap/fishstrap/README.md

 <div align="center">

-**Froststrap** is a Bloxstrap/Fishstrap fork aiming to improve features and offer more Performance.
+**Froststrap** is a fork of [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) and [Fishstrap](https://github.com/Exit9B/Fishstrap), focused on performance and customization.

-Found any bugs?
-[Submit an issue](https://github.com/RealMeddsam/Froststrap/issues/new/choose) or create a bug report in our [Discord server](https://discord.gg/KdR9vpRcUN).
+Encountered a bug or issue?
+[Submit an issue](https://github.com/RealMeddsam/Froststrap/issues/new/choose) or report it on our [Discord server](https://discord.gg/KdR9vpRcUN), we mainly suggest reporting it to our discord server.

 [![License][badge-repo-license]][repo-license]
 [![Downloads (Total)][badge-repo-downloads-total]][repo-releases]